 Our standard terms and conditions

-We are regulated by the Claims Management Regulator in respect of regulated claims management activities.
 We are completely independent.
-This means that we have no relationship with any firm of solicitors, barristers’ chambers or any other business or company that would in any way restrict or influence our management of your claim or its outcome.
+This means that we have no relationship with any firm of solicitors, barristers’ chambers or any other business or company that would in any way restrict or influence our management of your claim or its outcome – we use consultants and solicitors to carry out work.
 We look forward to working with you to achieve a successful outcome for you.

 Scope of work